-Identifying the ideal fence that complements all the wonderful features of your home’s aspect is of significant importance and will require some important structural engineering considerations.
-To determine which fencing style is to be chosen, you may start by deciding the purpose you require the fence to serve.
+Identifying the ideal fence that complements the wonderful features of your home’s aspect is of significant importance and will require some important structural engineering considerations.
+To determine which fencing style to choose, you may start by deciding the purpose you require the fence to serve.
 It might be a case of aesthetics, kerb appeal, security or privacy.

 The first step is to produce a concept design that shows the front, side and rear elevations, natural ground levels, existing vs proposed levels and the dimensions for the brick wall.

 Once a concept design or sketch is developed, it is important to obtain advice from the relevant local government authority in relation to development approval and the building permit application.